Zhifan/Zhifan.github.io/_pages/about.md

 ---

 I am a PhD candidate in industrial and systems engineering at Rutgers University working with Professor [Melike Baykal-Gursoy](http://gursoy.rutgers.edu/).
 I am a member of the Game Research for Infrastructure SecuriTy (GRIST) Lab.
-I am interested in using optimization, game theory and machine learning approaches to solve syber-secuirty and public security problems.
+I am interested in using optimization, game theory and machine learning approaches to solve cyber-secuirty and public security problems.

 <img src="/images/zhifanxu.jpg" width="300">